sergiye/authenticator/README.md

   * Right-click any authenticator to bring up context menu
   * Click the icon on the right to show the current code, if auto-refresh is not enabled
   * Click cog/options icon for program options

-To compile and build from source:
-  * Download source code file or clone project
-  * Requires Microsoft Visual Studio 2019 (or higher)
-  * any other dependencies are included in the source tree in the 3rd Party folder

 ----